himanshuwiz/CHATbot/README.md

   **Start a Conversation**:

-   - Once the chatbot interface loads, you'll see an input box.
+   - Once the chatbot interface loads, you'll see an alert box in which you have to enter your openAI key.
+   - After that you can chat with the bot using the input box
    - Type a message or a question to initiate a conversation.

   **Chat with the Bot**: